 The academic pace at Winchester is fast and fulfilling.
 We do not solely teach pupils to pass exams, but their results speak for themselves.
-The Cambridge IGCSE and A-Level programmes prepare pupils for life and learning at university, whilst the EPQ provides additional stretch.
+Our GCSE and A-Level programmes prepare pupils for life and learning at university, whilst the EPQ provides additional stretch.

 Exam Results & University Destinations

 Winchester has a well-deserved reputation for academic success.
 It attracts bright pupils, who thrive amongst like-minded friends, and fulfil their potential.
 After Winchester, pupils progress to top universities in the UK and abroad.